xXdarkloulouXx/dbcp/README.md

 ```

 and commit the updated `.gitattributes`.

+## 4. Project Status
+The project is under development.

 ## 5. License
 Project realised in the context of the Digital Business Capstone Project GEST7064-1 course at HEC Liège.